Crisfer111/API_EASY_FACTURE/README.md

 <!-- Información principal -->
 # SAGA

-SAGA is an educational project aimed at achieving better attendance management.
-It also includes a section for news and library loans.
+EASY_FACTURE is a billing project aimed at a company to achieve better management of its sellers and customers of its products.

 <!-- Stack utilizado -->
 ## Tech Stack